mozilla/ichnaea/docs/metrics.rst

 ``locate.fallback.cache#status:hit``,
 ``locate.fallback.cache#status:miss``,
+``locate.fallback.cache#status:bypassed``,
+``locate.fallback.cache#status:inconsistent``,
-``locate.fallback.cache#status:bypassed`` : counter
+``locate.fallback.cache#status:failure`` : counter

     Counts the number of hits and misses for the fallback cache.
-Since the cache only works for single cell based queries, there is also a third metric for all requests bypassing the cache.
+If the query should not be cached, a `bypassed` status is used.
+    If the cached values couldn't be read, a `failure` status is used.
+    If the cached values didn't agree on a consistent position, a `inconsistent` status is used.

 ``locate.fallback.lookup`` : timer